Linux kernel: vulnerability allows information disclosure - Breaking Latest News

 Version history of this security alert

-This is the 9th version of this IT security notice for Linux kernels.
-If further updates are announced, this text will be updated.
+This is the 10th version of this IT security notice for Linux kernels.
+As further updates are announced, this text will be updated.
 You can understand the changes made using the following version history.

 03/24/2023 – Initial version